HyperviewHQ/hyperview_docs/documentation/assettracker/topics/how-assettracker-works.rst

 =================
 Known limitations
 =================
-The first generation of AssetTracker has the following known limitations.
+AssetTracker has the following known limitations.
 We aim to address some of these in future releases.

 * AssetTracker can only place assets in the front of the rack.
 * Tagged zero U assets can be tracked to the specific rack, but not at the Rack Elevation level.